camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/09-task-forms/03-generated.html.md

 ### Form Field Validation

-Validation can be used for specifying frontend and backend validation of form fields. camunda BPM provides a set of built-in form field validators and an extension point for plugging in custom validators.
+Validation can be used for specifying frontend and backend validation of form fields.
+Camunda BPM provides a set of built-in form field validators and an extension point for plugging in custom validators.

 Validation can be configured for each form field in BPMN 2.0 XML: